 French environment minister asks EDF to audit nuclear availability

-In a statement, Pompili also said it had asked EDF to take measures to reinforce the security of France's power supply.
+In a statement, Pompili said she had asked EDF to take measures to reinforce the security of France's power supply as winter is approaching and a large share of French households heat their homes with electric power.

+EDF shares have lost more than 16% over the past two days after the state-owned firm - the world's biggest operator of nuclear plants - found faults at a nuclear power station and shut down another plant using the same kind of reactors.

+The outage of the four reactors - with a combined daily capacity of 6 gigawatts (GW), equivalent to around 13% of current availability in France - comes close to the peak winter season and with power prices already at record highs.

 (Reporting by Benoit Van Overstraeten; Editing by GV De Clercq)